Last updated on May 13, 2021

 After you place an order through our Services, you will need to make payment for the goods or services you have ordered.
 In order to process your payment, we use third party payment processors.
 Your payment will be processed by any one of a number of different processors, depending on the payment method selected by you at checkout or our selected payment processor for your order.

-You can opt in to receiving marketing communications from us in relation to our goods and services by email by indicating that you would like to receive such communications during your checkout process.
+You can opt out of receiving marketing communications from us by email by indicating that you would not like to receive such communications.

 6. Information collected or obtained from third parties